fort-major/dao/README.md

 * `./scripts/deploy.backend.sh dev`
 * `cd ./frontend/app && pnpm run dev`

-if you redeploying from scratch, don't forget to call `localStorage.clear()` in browser's dev console and reauthorize
+if you redeploying, don't forget to call `localStorage.clear()` in browser's dev console and reauthorize, otherwise you might see a "Signature Verification Failed" message

 ### Automatic .did generation